ChrisCummins/msc-thesis/docs/SkelCL.md

 ## Installation

-Varies between different systems, but generally it uses an out-of-tree cmake build system, with a system-specific boostrap script to download the necessary dependencies:
+Varies between different systems, but generally it uses an out-of-tree cmake build system, with a system-specific bootstrap script to download the necessary dependencies:

 ```
 $ ./installDependencies<SYSTEM>.sh